 The Turnbull Government has a rock solid commitment to Medicare and funding is increasing by around $1 billion every year.

-The figures released today by the Department of Health and the Department of Human Services show that Medicare is stronger than ever.
+The figures released today by the Department of Health and Services Australia show that Medicare is stronger than ever.

 The overall number of medical services subsidised by Medicare during the second half of 2016 was also a record at 192.7 million.
 This was 1.7 million higher than in the second half of 2015.